kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Other (treat as last resort)
+  - Details:
-  - Details: Logs in kube-apiserver, kms-plugin and KMS will be logged with the corresponding `observed_key_id`, `annotations`, and `UID`.
+    - Logs in kube-apiserver, kms-plugin and KMS will be logged with the corresponding `observed_key_id`, `annotations`, and `UID`.
+    - Metrics for latency of encryption/decryption requests.

 ### Dependencies